notsyncing/azarrot/README.md

 # Azarrot

-(Early WIP) An OpenAI compatible LLM inference server, focusing on OpenVINO™ and IPEX-LLM usage.
+(Early WIP) An OpenAI compatible LLM inference server, focusing on OpenVINO™ usage.

 The name `azarrot` is combined from `azalea` and `parrot`.